Last Updated on September 14, 2023 by Lawrence Berezin

 Larry’s Driveway Guide

 Here is one of Larry’s all-time favorite cheat sheets.
 You’ll learn:

 - The NY State Law stating how to remove a driveway blocker

 - A fascinating list of the ten most blocked driveways in NYC

 Joe took a photo right after finding the parking ticket

 This is a real, live case.
 In the past two days, Joe received two parking tickets for parking in a crosswalk in front of his home.
-The same warrior issued both tickets at a cost to Joe of $115 per parking ticket.
+Further, the same warrior issued both tickets at a cost to Joe of $115 per parking ticket.

-Larry’s note…The solid white line near the pedestrian ramp and underneath the vehicle’s front is a “stop line.”
-It is to remind drivers to stop behind the line.
-It is not a crosswalk line or lane marker.
+Larry’s note...The solid white line near the pedestrian ramp and underneath the vehicle’s front is a “stop line.”
+The purpose of a stop line is to remind drivers to stop behind the line.
+Meanwhile, the white line is not a crosswalk line or lane marker.
 It has nothing to do with a secret parking law.